Blog

 • Plant fibers: These are used as the base for the pouch, providing structure and helping nicotine delivery.
 Fibers are organic cellulose compounds that create a non-woven fleece, and the thickness of this fleece influences how quickly the nicotine is released.
 Standard fibers come from sources like eucalyptus or pine.[2]

-• Flavorings: To enhance the taste, nicotine pouches often contain natural or artificial flavorings, including mint (most common) and coffee.
+• Flavorings: To enhance taste, nicotine pouches often contain natural or artificial flavors, such as black cherry, citrus fruits, peppermint, and coffee.
+Among these, peppermint is the most commonly used flavoring.

-• Sweeteners: Most brands use sweeteners to make the pouches more palatable, particularly as nicotine has a bitter flavor.
+• Sweeteners: Most brands use sweeteners such as xylitol or maltitol to make the pouches more palatable, particularly because nicotine has a bitter flavor.

 • pH adjusters: Sodium carbonate (bicarbonate) is commonly used to regulate the pH balance within the pouch to ensure it is alkaline.
 However, this may cause mouth irritation in some people.

 • Binders and Fillers: These ingredients determine the speed of nicotine release and how the pouch feels in your mouth.
-These comprise microcrystalline cellulose (a white powder that absorbs nicotine), gum, and a hydrophilic solvent (which helps maintain the pouch's moisture level).
+These comprise microcrystalline cellulose (a white powder that absorbs nicotine), gum, and a hydrophilic solvent (e.g., water which helps maintain the pouch's moisture level).
+About 80-90% of a nicotine pouch is composed of water and microcrystalline cellulose.

 Other ingredients are present in nicotine pouch formulations, some of which may not be standardized.
-In a study of 48 nicotine pouches, 186 ingredients were identified, three of which are classified as “potentially carcinogenic to humans”[3] and in the EU, 13 ingredients lacks authorization to be used as flavors. .
+In a study of 48 nicotine pouches, 186 ingredients were identified, three of which are classified as “potentially carcinogenic to humans”[3], and in the EU, 13 ingredients lack authorization to be used as flavors.

 How Do Nicotine Pouches Work?

-Nicotine pouches work by delivering nicotine into the bloodstream through the mouth’s lining.
-When placed between the gum and lip, the nicotine is absorbed into the bloodstream, providing a similar effect to smoking a cigarette.
+Nicotine pouches work by delivering nicotine into the bloodstream through the lining of the mouth.
+When placed between the gum and lip, the nicotine is absorbed into the bloodstream, providing a similar effect to cigarette smoking.
 Unlike cigarettes, the full effect takes longer to manifest and provides a slower continuous effect.[4]

 How Long Do Nicotine Pouches Last?

-By comparison, cigarettes last up to 7 minutes.
+By comparison, cigarettes last only up to 7 minutes.

 What is the Immediate Effect and Experience When Using Nicotine Pouches?

-The immediate effect of using a nicotine pouch is a feeling of relaxation and alertness.
-This effect is due to the way nicotine triggers dopamine release in the brain, which creates a feeling of pleasure and satisfaction.
+The immediate effect of using a nicotine pouch is the feeling of relaxation and alertness.
+This effect is due to the way nicotine triggers dopamine release in the brain, which creates feelings of pleasure and satisfaction.
 Users may also experience a tingling sensation in the mouth, similar to the feeling of using chewing tobacco.

 Potential Benefits of Nicotine Pouches